The Tsetlin Machine -- A Game Theoretic Bandit Driven Approach to Optimal Pattern Recognition with Propositional Logic: Empirical Results

 \subsection{The \emph{Axis \& Allies} Board Game Dataset}

-Besides the two classical datasets, we also have built a new dataset based on the board game \emph{Axis \& Allies}\footnote{http://avalonhill.wizards.com/games/axis-and-allies}.
-We designed this dataset to exhibit intricate pattern structures, involving optimal move prediction in a minimalistic, yet subtle, subgame of \emph{Axis \& Allies}.
-Indeed, superhuman performance for the \emph{Axis \& Allies} board game has not yet been attained.
+Besides the two classical datasets, we also have built a new dataset based on the board game \emph{Axis \& Allies}\footnote{\href{http://avalonhill.wizards.com/games/axis-and-allies}{http://avalonhill.wizards.com/games/axis-and-allies}}.
+We designed this dataset to exhibit intricate pattern structures, involving optimal move prediction in a subgame of \emph{Axis \& Allies}.
 In \emph{Axis \& Allies}, every piece on the board are potentially moved each turn.
 Additionally, new pieces are introduced throughout the game, as a result of earlier decisions.
 This arguably yields a larger search tree than the ones we find in Go and chess.
 Finally, the outcome of battles are determined by dice, rendering the game stochastic.

 The \emph{Axis \& Allies} Board Game Dataset consists of $10~000$ board game positions, exemplified in Figure \ref{figure:axis_and_allies_minigame}.
 Player 1 owns the "Caucasus" territory in the figure, while Player 2 owns "Ukraine" and "West Russia".
 At start-up, each player is randomly assigned 0-10 tanks and 0-20 infantry each.
-These units are their respective starting forces.
-For Player 2, they are randomly distributed among his two territories.
+These units are the starting forces.
+For Player 2, the units are randomly distributed among his two territories.
 The game consists of two rounds.
 First Player 1 attacks.
 This is followed by a counter attack by Player 2.
 In order to win, Player 1 needs to capture both of "Ukraine" and "West Russia".
-Player 2, on the other hand, merely needs to take "Caucasus".
+Player 2, on the other hand, only needs to take "Caucasus".

 To produce the dataset, we built an \emph{Axis \& Allies} Board Game simulator.
 This allowed us to find the optimal attack for each assignment of starting forces.
 The resulting input and output variables are shown in Table \ref{table:aa_dataset}.
 The at start forces are to the left, while the optimal attack forces can be found to the right.
 In the first row, for instance, it is optimal for Player 1 to launch a preemptive strike against the armor in Ukraine (armor is better offensively than defensively), to destroy offensive power, while keeping the majority of forces for defense.